pactflow/ci-cd-workshop/setup_ci/04_configure_consumer_and_provider.md

 The source repositories are configured to use the Pactflow Github and Travis accounts, and the public broker at test.pact.dius.com.au.
 You will need to update these settings to point to your own accounts.

-1. Clone your forked example repositories on to your local machine.
+1. Clone your forked example-consumer repository on to your local machine.

     ```
     git clone git@github.com:<YOUR_GITHUB_USERNAME>/example-consumer.git
-    git clone git@github.com:<YOUR_GITHUB_USERNAME>/example-provider.git
     ```

 1. In `.travis.yml`, set `PACT_BROKER_BASE_URL` to the base URL of your own Pactflow account (you will have received an email with this information).